 Note: Prior to configuring the Manila CephFS driver to use NFS, you must have installed and configured NFS-Ganesha.
-For guidance on configuration, refer to the NFS-Ganesha setup guide.
+If youre using ceph orchestrator to create the NFS-Ganesha service and manage it along-side ceph, refer to the Ceph documentation on how to setup this service.
+If youre using an independently deployed standalone NFS-Ganesha service, refer to the NFS-Ganesha setup guide.